kognetiks/kognetiks-chatbot/readme.txt

 == Changelog ==

 = 1.6.6 =
-* TBD
+* Expanded the list of OpenAI models supported - See Settings - API/Model ('gpt-4-1106-preview' with training data up to April 2023)
+* Added a new option to customize the chatbot's message prompt - See Settings, then Settings

 = 1.6.5 =
-* Added option for two user configurable buttons at the bottom of the chat bot - See Settings - Custom
+* Added option for two user configurable buttons at the bottom of the chat bot - See Settings - Custom Buttons
 * User configurable buttons can direct chatters to contact forms, email, or other pages
 * Added a new option to check API key validity - See Settings > Diagnostics & Notices
 * Added support for Echo Knowlege Base (EKB) post_type - Ver 1.6.5